MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/troubleshooting.md

 # [Visual Studio for Mac](#tab/vsmac)

-Beginning with Visual Studio for Mac build 7.2 (build 559) , a performance warning dialog may be displayed when you first deploy your app to the Android Emulator.
+Beginning with Visual Studio for Mac version 7.2 (build 559) , a performance warning dialog may be displayed when you first deploy your app to the Android Emulator.
 These warning dialogs are explained below.